therealsmat/portfolio/priv/posts/2024/11-14-machine-learning-vector-search.md

 There's a lot going on here so let's unpack it.
 - First we load a suitable model from hugging face, as well as its tokenizer.
 A tokenizer is necessary to convert the input texts into tokens and then numerical representations in a way the model expects.
 - Next we create a text embedding serving.
-A serving is a ready to use pipeline for efficiently processing inputs, performing model inference and producing outputs.
+A serving is a ready-to-use pipeline for efficiently processing inputs, performing model inference, and producing outputs.
 It also supports batching so that multiple requests can be batched before sending to the GPU, which can be a huge performance boost.
 The configuration above specifies that we want to wait for 16 requests or 50ms to elapse (whichever comes first) before running the inference.
 And since it is a process, we need to start it before using it.
 In a production application, this should be added to your supervision tree.
 - Finally, we have a `to_vector./1` function which is just a wrapper for generating our embedding using the model.